ndtatbristol/BristolFE-v3/readme.md

 3. force or displacement in the z-direction in solids
 4. volumetric expansion rate or time-integral of pressure (proportional to velocity potential) in fluids

 In the above list, the first term for each DoF is the type of load that can be applied to the DoF and the second term is the type of output that can be recorded for that DoF.
-(Internally, the latter are the field quantities that the FE solver solves for at every node-DoF pair throughout the model at every time point.)
+(Internally, the latter are the field quantities that the FE solver solves for at every node/DoF pair throughout the model at every time point.)

 Typical contents of `step{s}.load`:
 - `step{s}.load.time` - `1 x n_time_pts` vector of time steps at which the model will be executed in this loading step